2sic/2sxc-docs/2sxc Docs Generator/basics/server/asset-optimization/index.md

 1. a script-tag and specifies [priority](#understanding-priorities) and [placement](#understanding-placement) inside the HTML document

 ## How it works
 Basically all `<script>` tags and all `<link rel="stylesheet">` tags can have a `data-enableoptimizations` attribute, which the system will parse according to the environments capabilities.
-In DNN 7/8/9 this means it can
+In Dnn 7/8/9 this means it can

 * can assign priorities (to ensure load-order)
 * can assign placement in the html-document (head, body, bottom)

 ## Understanding Priorities
 There is a fairly complicated article in the [dnn wiki about client resource management][dnn-api-docs] which explains most of it.
-In general you can say that all DNN scripts load with priorities below 100, the default for all standard scripts is 100, and from there you can order things as you need them.
+In general you can say that all Dnn scripts load with priorities below 100, the default for all standard scripts is 100, and from there you can order things as you need them.

 We usually prioritize libraries like `2sxc` or `angular.min.js` with 100 or larger, and then place our own script (like an app-blog.min.js) at numbers like 200.